awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

 1. Use a [cache policy](controlling-the-cache-key.md) to specify caching settings, and make sure the **Gzip** and **Brotli** settings are both enabled\. \(In AWS CloudFormation or the CloudFront API, set `EnableAcceptEncodingGzip` and `EnableAcceptEncodingBrotli` to `true`\.\)

+1. Make sure the TTL values in the cache policy are set to a value higher than zero\.
+When you set the TTL values to zero, caching is disabled and CloudFront doesn’t compress content\.

 To update a cache behavior, you can use any of the following tools:
 + The [CloudFront console](https://console.aws.amazon.com/cloudfront/home)
 + [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_CloudFront.html)